TomBebbington/tombebbington.github.io/_posts/2016-05-11-stored-program-concept.md

 2. Decode: the processor decodes the opcode and operands from the instruction.
 3. Execute: the processor runs the instruction.

+## Fetch
+The value at PC is the address of the next instruction.

+1. This is sent through the address bus to main memory.
+2. The contents of the memory location at the address are sent through the data bus to the CIR.
+3. The value at PC is incremented.
+4. Address details are loaded into the MAR then later go to the MBR.

+## Decode

+## Execute

 # CPU Components

 ## Units